<?xml version="1.0" encoding="UTF-8"?>

 <p>Book Recommendations:</p>

-<p><a href="https://www.penguinrandomhouse.com/books/307277/the-twilight-war-by-david-crist/" target="_blank" rel="noopener noreferrer"><strong>The Twilight War</strong></a><strong> by David Crist</strong></p>
+<p><a href="https://www.penguinrandomhouse.com/books/293575/the-beginning-of-infinity-by-david-deutsch/" target="_blank" rel="noopener noreferrer"><strong>The Beginning of Infinity</strong></a><strong> by David Deutsch</strong></p>

 <p>Thoughts?
 Guest suggestions?
 Email us at ezrakleinshow@nytimes.com.</p>